The real question: Do you need more than transactional?

 If deliverability is everything: Postmark

-Postmark's deliverability is exceptional because they're strict about who they let on the platform.
+Postmark's exceptional deliverability comes from their strict customer vetting.
 They'll reject you if your use case is questionable.
-This keeps their IP reputation clean.
+This keeps their IP reputation pristine.
+Read our email deliverability guide to understand why this matters.

 If you need scale: SendGrid